 Over a decade ago, Stanford statistician David Donoho predicted that the 21st century will be the century of data.
 "We can say with complete confidence that in the coming century, high-dimensional data analysis will be a very significant activity, and completely new methods of high-dimensional data analysis will be developed; we just don't know what they are yet." -- D. Donoho, 2000.

-lead to increasingly high dimensional data sets in all areas of science,
+to increasingly high dimensional data sets in all areas of science, engineering

-engineering and businesses.
-These include genomics and proteomics, biomedical
+and businesses.
+These include genomics and proteomics, biomedical imaging,

-imaging, signal processing, astrophysics, finance, web and market basket
+signal processing, astrophysics, finance, web and market basket analysis, among

-analysis, among many others.
-The number of features in such data is often of
+many others.
+The number of features in such data is often of the order of

-the order of thousands or millions - that is much larger than the available
+thousands or millions - that is much larger than the available sample size.

 For a number of reasons, classical data analysis methods inadequate, questionable, or inefficient at best when faced with high dimensional data spaces: